buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You imbue a creature you touch with positive healing energy to dispel a debilitating effect.
 It is not possible to benefit from more than one Greater Restoration per day:

 - An effect that has Charmed or Dominated the target.
-- You restore 2 points to one of the target's statistics.
+- You restore 2 points to one of the target' \*\*s statistics.
 You recover 1 point if the loss was permanent.
 - Maximum Hit Points return to their normal value, but current Hit Points do not increase.
 - You are able to reduce Fatigue conditions by two degrees.

 It is not possible to benefit from more than one Greater Restoration per day.

-In case of magical conditions, perform a counterspell check (p. ) against the condition's DC.
+In case of magical conditions, perform a counterspell check (p. ) against the condition' \*\*s DC.

 ### Guards and Wards